slowmoVideo/slowmoVideo/README.md

     `cmake .. -DCMAKE_TOOLCHAIN_FILE=/PATH_TO_MXE/usr/i686-pc-mingw32/share/cmake/mxe-conf.cmake`
 5. Compile!

-### Building for MacOS
-take a look at README.osx for more detailed instruction

 #### Notes

 Additionally to slowmoVideo, ffmpeg.exe (32-bit build, static) is required.
 Download it from http://ffmpeg.zeranoe.com/builds/ and put it into the same directory as slowmoUI.exe.

+### Building for MacOS

+take a look at README.osx for more detailed instruction

 ## Translating

-For this you should be in the slowmoVideo subdirectory which contains the tr/ directory.
+For this you should be in the `src` subdirectory which contains the `tr/` directory.
-The tools (`linguist`, `lupdate`, `lrelease`) are available in the `qt4-dev-tools` package for Debian based systems.
+The tools (`linguist`, `lupdate`, `lrelease`) are available in the `qttools5-dev-tools` package for Debian based systems.

 ### Adding your language
 To add your language xx (like fr, it), run the following command to generate the respective .ts file: